3DBAG/CityBuf/readme.md

 This Benchmark compares CityBuf to CityJSON and CityJSONSequence.
 It compares the file size of the three formats for a variety of datasets, and a read test is performed, which gives us an idea of read speed and memory consumption during reading.

 Summary of main findings:
 - CityBuf is always the fastest in the read test.
-Overall nearly 80% faster than CityJSON and 59% faster than CityJSONSeq.
+Overall ~5x faster than CityJSON and ~2x faster than CityJSONSeq.
 - In case of large features (3DBV dataset) the memory consumption of CityBuf is significantly lower than both other formats.
 - CityBuf always gives the smallest file size.
 Overall 34% smaller than CityJSON and 18% smaller than CityJSONSeq.